jdjakub/papers/convivial-2020/acm-style/manuscript-acm.md

 Persistence seems to be a weaker cousin of **externalisability**, defined in \cite{externalise}.
 As it stands, the system does not quite qualify as externalisable.
 When making changes to the HTML in the element inspector, the system's behaviour *ought* to adjust to match, but this is not currently guaranteed.
 Depending on the ability to listen for changes in node attributes or children, this may remain the case.

-# The Id system as a part of the solution
+# The Id System as a Part of the Solution
 The \OROM{} system was designed with a goal of eliminating the "artificial" distinction between implementation language and end-user language, by means of a mostly self-defining, or "meta-circular" object model.
 This general way of working on a piece of software "by means of itself" is easy to agree with, even if OOP is not to everyone's taste.
 It is an open question whether \OROM{}'s approach could be applied to other programming styles.

 The allure of meta-circularity here is not merely in being "cool", but that it paves the way to end-user empowerment.
 This is somewhat misleading because in \OROM{}, these "end-users" are actually programmers.
 However, its purpose is to free a programmer's dependence on some distant and busy^[Not to mention *unelected?* "Take Back Control!"
 (Jokes aside, in this context it makes a lot of sense.)] language designer.
 It seems plausible that this is a step on the way to enabling *creation* of a piece of software which non-programmers do not depend on us for.

 I emphasise that this is the *allure* of \OROM{}.
 However, there are some significant practical issues that must be overcome or clarified first.

-## Minimal descriptions
+## Minimal Descriptions
 The \OROM{} paper was part of the STEPS project of Alan Kay's VPRI.^[Viewpoints Research Institute] This project argued that the immense level of "accidental complexity" present in software implementation could be reduced, and Kay himself dreams of an end result analogous to a "Maxwell's Equations" of software.
 That is: the behaviour of electromagnetic fields can be represented in four short equations that fit "on a T-shirt".

 A self-hosted LISP interpreter fits on a page.
 Could we aim at a similar "fundamental description of software" that fits on something less than millions of lines of code?